 THE SIXTH SENSE (1999)

-This film is described as a "most involving, intelligent psychological thriller," that engulfs the audience with "a riveting intensity, that is thoroughly chilling and utterly unforgettable."
-The pacing, direction, editing, music and script of the story creates a film that's truly a masterpiece, that is told well through the acting of its very talented cast.
+This film is described as a "most involving, intelligent, psychological thriller," that engulfs the audience with "a riveting intensity, that is thoroughly chilling and utterly unforgettable".
+The pacing, direction, editing, music and script of the story creates a film that is truly a masterpiece, that is told well through the acting of its very talented cast.

-Young Haley Joel Osment, whose character is in 90% of the scenes, is truly a very gifted child prodigy, and was nominated for "Best Supporting Actor," for his portrayal of the troubled Cole.
-He works very well with the adult actors, like a true professional that he is.
+Young Haley Joel Osment, whose character is in 90% of the scenes, is truly a very gifted child prodigy and was nominated for "Best Supporting Actor" for his portrayal of the troubled Cole.
+He works very well with the adult actors, like the true professional that he is.

 Favorite Scenes include: The opening sequence of scenes, that set the course of the movie, Cole's 6th sense experiences with various ghosts, Dr. Crowe & Cole scenes, Cole & his Mom scenes, the party scene, the hospital scene, the sequence of scenes at the house after the girl's funeral, and the surprise ending.

-THE SIXTH SENSE is definitely not for young children, or children sensitive to scary material, because Cole's experiences are very well acted, and are portrayed as being terrifying to this young boy; though finally, with Dr. Crowe's help, he is able to cope with and conquer his fear, and ultimately help the ghosts that come to him.
+THE SIXTH SENSE is definitely not for young children or children sensitive to scary material, because Cole's experiences are very well acted and are portrayed as being terrifying to this young boy; though finally, with Dr. Crowe's help, he is able to cope with and conquer his fear; ultimately helping the ghosts that come to him.

 Cole is approached by ghosts who can't go to the other side, because of having emotional trauma that happened when they were living, and they have the need to have something done by the living or need to tell the living something, in order so they can rest.